-When you are travelling with your dog in the car, there are numerous different types of restraints to use.
+When you are traveling with your dog in the car, there are numerous different types of restraints to use.
 The standard seat belt that connects to the collar is a cheap and affordable method but not the best.
-It provides the dog with no protection and can potentially choke them in the result of a car accident.
+It provides the dog with no protection and can potentially choke them as the result of a car accident.

 Finally, the best method that we suggest is to use a dog car harness.
 They are specifically designed for the car and often come with padding around the chest area for protection.
 Some examples can be found here, which are suitable for a range of dog breeds.